keenlabs/KeenClient-Java/README.md

 Here's how it works.
 You specify when events should be uploaded to Keen (e.g. when the app is backgrounded).

-If your player is offline when that happens, their data will be collected on the device and it will not be posted to Keen IO.
+If your player is offline when that happens, their data will be collected on the device and it will not be posted to Keen.
 However, the next time they trigger the code that send events (e.g. backgrounding the app again) all the data from the previous sessions will also be posted (the timestamps will reflect the times the events actually happened).

 ## Troubleshooting